 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-Drug-food interactions can happen with both prescription and over-the-counter medicines, including antacids, vitamins and iron pills.
+A drug-food interaction occurs when your food and medicine interfere with one another.
+Interactions can happen with both prescription and over-the-counter medicines.
+These include antacids, vitamins and iron pills.

-Not all medicines are affected by food, but many medicines can be affected by what you eat and when you eat it.
-For example, taking some medicines at the same time that you eat may interfere with the way your stomach and intestines absorb the medicine.
-The food may delay or decrease the absorption of the drug.
+Not all medicines are affected by food.
+Some, though, are affected by what you eat or when you eat it.
+Taking a medicine at the same time that you eat can cause your not to absorb the medicine.
+Or certain foods may delay or decrease the absorption of the drug.
+For example, you should not combine dairy and antibiotics.
 This is why some medicines should be taken on an empty stomach (1 hour before eating or 2 hours after eating).

 - Read the prescription label on the container.
 If you don’t understand something, contact your healthcare provider or pharmacist.

 - Read all directions, warnings and interaction precautions printed on medicine labels and packages.
 Even over-the‑counter medicines can cause problems.

 - Take medicine with a full glass of water, unless your healthcare provider tells you differently.

 - Don’t stir medicine into your food or take capsules apart (unless your healthcare provider tells you to) because this may change the way the drug works.

 - Don’t take vitamin pills at the same time you take medicine because vitamins and minerals can cause problems if taken with some drugs.

 - Don’t mix medicine into hot drinks because the heat may keep the drug from working.